codeforamerica/fplapi/README.md

 *This application has not been deployed yet.
 A permanent URL will be accessible soon!*

 **HTTP Query**
 The easiest way to call the API is through a standard HTTP query with two parameters: *year* and *size*.
 Year is the year you wish to calculate against.
 If it isn't specified, the application will return the current year's income requirements.
-Size refers to [household size](https://www.healthcare.gov/income-and-household-information/household-size/) and is passed as an integer.
+Size refers to [household size](https://www.healthcare.gov/income-and-household-information/household-size/) passed as an integer.
+If not specified, it will default to a household size of 1.

 Example query:
 ```http